 Applicants who are applying to study either composition or music theory as a major subject are evaluated in different admission groups.
 You can apply for both major subjects during the same year.
 The programme will require you to have higher preparedness in music theory and aural skills in comparison to other programmes at the Sibelius Academy as well as knowledge of western music.
 Applicants who are pursuing composition as a major are also expected to have creative musical skills.
-You can browse entrance examination questions from the previous years from the University’s website to get an understanding on the skills required in the entrance examination.

 Our University is one of the most sought-after places to study in Finland.
 Browse the admissions statistics from previous years.

 It is possible to complete a doctoral degree at the University as a third-cycle degree.
 After graduating with a master’s degree, you’ll have the option to apply for doctoral studies in music and specialise in artistic or applied doctoral studies.